Steve-Shambles/gambling_frenzy_timer/README.md

                            even bans, if they gamble for more than an an hour at a time.

-                           Run this app when you first log in to a casino.
-                           Move the tiny timer window out of the way, I like the top right of screen personally.

-                           and GFT will remind you after 57 mins (or choose your own time limit from the info 'menu at any time) to take
+                           Run this app when you first log in to a casino, click "Start Timer" and GFT will remind you after 57 mins (or choose your own time limit from the info 'menu at any time) to take